 Today we’re talking about spendthrift clauses.
 They’re found in almost every trust ever done in the United States and in the English speaking world.

-What I’m going to talk about is what a spendthrift clause does, why they normally are irrelevant in traditional asset protection and how if you really knew the rules and really cared about it and everybody did, how I’d be out of business and a neat little trick that’ll help you.
+What I’m going to talk about is: what a spendthrift clause does, why they normally are irrelevant in traditional asset protection and how if you really knew the rules and really cared about it and everybody did, how I’d be out of business and a neat little trick that’ll help you.

-But why doesn’t a spendthrift clause just protect anybody all the time?
+Why doesn’t a spendthrift clause just protect anybody all the time?

 It’s called the self-settled rule.
 If you do a spendthrift clause or spendthrift trust clause and then settle the trust yourself, it’s considered irrelevant.
 You’re not permitted that easy out.

 But just remember, you can’t do it for yourself.
 You can do it for your kid.
-You can put a simple spendthrift clause in any trust you do for anybody else it just can’t help you and how they would put me out of business if properly used in most estate plans.
+You can put a simple spendthrift clause in any trust you do for anybody else, it just can’t help you and they would put me out of business if properly used in most estate plans.

 then you put it into trust, your trust doesn’t get the benefit of a spendthrift clause.
-Your trust is pierceable, typical estate planning trust that can sometimes become a permanent after death oftentimes will give the beneficiary spendthrift provision, spendthrift protection if done correctly.
+Your trust is pierceable.
+Typical estate planning trust that can sometimes become a permanent after death oftentimes will give the beneficiary spendthrift provision, spendthrift protection if done correctly.
 It doesn’t work if you get the money out of trust.
 So, what do you do?

-You always make sure that if you’re going to give somebody money or if your parents are somebody who’s going to give you money, that they put it into trust and then allow you to become the trustee of your own trust when they die or when they want to make the gift.
+You always make sure that if you’re going to give somebody money, or if your parents are somebody who’s going to give you money; that they put it into trust and then allow you to become the trustee of your own trust when they die or when they want to make the gift.
 Rather than giving it to you outright and having you put into trust thereby making it so you can’t advantage of the spendthrift clause protection.

 If they put it into a trust first and you just become trustee over your own trust, you’re double protected.
 You get the benefit of a spendthrift protection.
 I would be out of business.
 People would not need to do asset protection planning except in rare cases if everybody who willed or gave, excuse me, anybody who gave anybody any money, did so in trust and simply made the person to whom they’re giving the assets the trustee of this trust.

 I’ll let you see the whole thing.
-You can read it carefully on your own but basically it says that your creditors are out of luck if they want to take any of the assets held in trust from you, very powerful provision.
+You can read it carefully on your own, but basically it says that your creditors are out of luck if they want to take any of the assets held in trust from you, very powerful provision.

 I once saw a guy put a lot of money in trust for his teenage children.
 The oldest child went and bought a $400,000 Ferrari by promising the Ferrari dealer a portion of the proceeds he had in trust and proved that he had it in the trust.
-He took delivery of it and my client basically said you’re not getting any money.
+He took delivery of it and my client basically said, you’re not getting any money.
 The Ferrari dealer didn’t get paid.

 (*The excerpt below is an actual example of a Spendthrift Clause from an example Asset Protection Trust)

-No Discretionary Beneficiary of this Trust, including but not limited to the Settlor, shall have the power to anticipate, transfer, sell, assign or encumber any payment or distribution of either principal or income to be made under the provisions of this Trust, and any anticipation, transfer, sale, assignment or encumbrance by any such Discretionary Beneficiary, whether of principal or income, whether by voluntary act or by operation of law, shall be void and of no effect whatsoever, and no distribution or payment shall be made by the Trustee to any creditor, assignee, receiver, referee in bankruptcy, or trustee in bankruptcy of any such Discretionary Beneficiary.
+No Discretionary Beneficiary of this Trust, including but not limited to the Settlor, shall have the power to anticipate, transfer, sell, assign or encumber any payment or distribution of either principal or income to be made under the provisions of this Trust.
+Any anticipation, transfer, sale, assignment or encumbrance by any such Discretionary Beneficiary, whether of principal or income, whether by voluntary act or by operation of law, shall be void and of no effect whatsoever.
+No distribution or payment shall be made by the Trustee to any creditor, assignee, receiver, referee in bankruptcy, or trustee in bankruptcy of any such Discretionary Beneficiary.